November 02, 2017

 De-stress during the day

-If you struggle with anxiety, look for ways throughout the day to relax in 10-15 minute chunks so that anxiety doesn’t build.
+If you struggle with anxiety, look for ways throughout the day to relax in 10-15 minute chunks so anxiety doesn't build.

 Stretching, meditation, tai chi, prayer and guided relaxation exercises are all easy ways to give yourself a brief break from the stresses of daily life.